SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 * The scale above which the short-range forces are assumed to be 0 (in units of the mesh cell-size multiplied by :math:`a_{\rm smooth}`) :math:`r_{\rm cut,max}`: ``r_cut_max`` (default: ``4.5``),
-* The scale bewlo which the short-range forces are assumed to be exactly Newtonian (in units of the mesh cell-size multiplied by :math:`a_{\rm smooth}`) :math:`r_{\rm cut,min}`: ``r_cut_min`` (default: ``0.1``),
+* The scale below which the short-range forces are assumed to be exactly Newtonian (in units of the mesh cell-size multiplied by :math:`a_{\rm smooth}`) :math:`r_{\rm cut,min}`: ``r_cut_min`` (default: ``0.1``),

 For most runs, the default values can be used.
-Only the number of cells along each axis needs to be sepcified.
+Only the number of cells along each axis needs to be specified.
 The remaining three values are best described in the context of the full set of equations in the theory documents.

 As a summary, here are the values used for the EAGLE :math:`100^3~{\rm Mpc}^3`